mcu-tools/mcuboot/docs/encrypted_images.md

 that the encrypted flag is set and TLV data is OK, then it decrypts each image block before sending the data to the hash routines.

-The image is encrypted using AES-CTR-128, with a counter that starts from zero (over the payload blocks) and increments by 1 for each 16-byte block.
-AES-CTR-128 was chosen for speed/simplicity and allowing for any block to be encrypted/decrypted without requiring knowledge of any other block (allowing for simple resume operations on swap interruptions).
+The image is encrypted using AES-CTR-128 or AES-CTR-256, with a counter that starts from zero (over the payload blocks) and increments by 1 for each 16-byte block.
+AES-CTR was chosen for speed/simplicity and allowing for any block to be encrypted/decrypted without requiring knowledge of any other block (allowing for simple resume operations on swap interruptions).